 The local resources department develops the annual budget and manages various water programs with local groundwater producers.
 The department interacts, represents and processes agreements with outside agencies like the Metropolitan Water District of Southern California (MWD), Municipal Water District of Orange County (MWDOC), water retailers, and the State of California Water Resources Control Board.

-The department of natural resources manages resources in the Santa Ana River Watershed to improve water quality, water supply, and habitat for the betterment of people and the environment.
-Natural Resources manages wildlife habitat and populations per mitigation requirements and regulatory permit compliance, and interacts with outside agencies like the U.S. Fish and Wildlife Service, Army Corps of Engineers and the Santa Ana Watershed Project Authority to represent OCWD interests in environmental planning.
+The department of natural resources manages resources in the Santa Ana River Watershed to improve water quality, water supply and habitat for the betterment of people and the environment.
+Natural Resources manages wildlife habitat and populations per mitigation requirements and regulatory permit compliance, and interacts with outside agencies like the U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers and the Santa Ana Watershed Project Authority to represent OCWD interests in environmental planning.